-A bus driver may refer a student to the principal's office or the campus behavior coordinator's office to maintain effective discipline on the bus.
+A bus driver may refer a student to the principal's office or the campus behavior coordinator's office by emailing or filling out an incident report in order to maintain effective discipline on the bus.
 The principal or campus behavior coordinator must employ additional discipline management techniques, as appropriate, which can include restricting or revoking a student's bus riding privileges.